Kev-gp/published-notes/content/Blogs/From Cells to Sentience - The Biological Case Against Abortion.md

 ### Are the unborn alive?

 Pro-choice advocates tend to imply that the unborn are non-living things when they claim that the unborn are just a "clump of cells".
 But they are alive since they are receiving nutrients from their mother, causing the fetus to grow via cellular reproduction.

 Cellular growth is a vital criterion, explaining why we consider both plants and animals to be living entities.
 It also sets us apart from the deceased, who lack "organic unity" and instead undergo decay rather than continued growth.
-As such, individuals who are brain-dead are legally considered deceased by the very same principle—their bodies begin to deteriorate.
+Moreover, this criterion explains why individuals who are brain-dead are legally considered deceased—their bodies begin to deteriorate.

 > [!question]- But the unborn can't grow (and thus survive) outside the womb?
 > This merely shows that the unborn are alive in certain places, just as we adult humans can only be alive in certain places (not in space, volcano, etc.).

 Another way of showing that the unborn are alive is to take the contrapositive and ask "what does abortion do to the fetus?"
 Ultimately, it leads to the death of the fetus.
 But if it dies, surely it'd have to be alive at some point, would it not?

-So what if the fetus is alive?
-Plenty of other organisms are alive but we don't extend human protection to them.
-We must then show that they are a special kind of a living thing.
+However, given that plenty of other organisms are also alive and yet we don't extend human protection to them, we must then demonstrate that the unborn are a unique form of life.

 ### Are the unborn human?